 Advertisement

 Cheezies are conceptually similar to Cheetos—both are long, nubby tendrils of extruded cornmeal coated in violent orange “cheez,” but that’s where the similarities end.
 Unlike the soft cheese puffs that melt in one’s mouth upon contact, Hawkins Cheezies have a distinct, alarming crunch.
 They come in endless sizes, from hefty lumps to skinny nibs.
 Retired plant manager Shirley Woodcox once likened them to snowflakes because no two are alike.
 But the most significant difference is flavour.
 While Cheetos taste overwhelmingly artificial, akin to eating a deep-fried packing peanut, something about Hawkins Cheezies tastes, dare I say, homespun.

 Each satisfying snap of a Cheezie is rife with nostalgia.
-For me, the taste of Hawkins is synonymous with childhood summers when my parents would pack a picnic lunch and drive out to an idyllic setting to enjoy a bag of Cheezies washed down with the sickeningly sweet taste of Reid’s Dairy lemonade.
+Hawkins Cheezies are manufactured in Belleville, Ont., a 10-minute drive from my hometown, and for me, the taste of Hawkins is synonymous with childhood summers.
+My parents would pack a picnic lunch and drive out to an idyllic setting to enjoy a bag of Cheezies washed down with the sickeningly sweet taste of Reid’s Dairy lemonade.
 I would gorge myself on the salty snack, cognizant of the thick layer of cheese dust accumulating on my fingers, then greedily suck the powder off my fingertips after I’d eaten my fill.

-It is perhaps not a coincidence that Hawkins Cheezies happen to be manufactured in Belleville, On., a 10-minute drive from my hometown.
-I once assumed that everyone had similar nostalgic memories of Cheezie-filled childhoods, but it wasn’t until adulthood I came to realize they’re a relatively under-the-radar snack in Southern Ontario.
-They’re available in most Shoppers Drug Marts and Loblaws chains—but you have to know what you’re looking for.
+I once assumed that everyone had similar nostalgic memories of Cheezie-filled childhoods, but it wasn’t until adulthood I came to realize they’re a somewhat under-the-radar snack despite their availability nationwide in most Shoppers Drug Marts and Loblaws —you just have to know what you’re looking for.

+Advertisement